Top 8 things not to do when travelling abroad

 • ATMs on relatively busy streets

-Furthermore, tt isn’t a surprise that ATMs are a common target for muggers and thieves to steal the your cash soon as you come out of the ATM.
-Whether on a busy street or an empty street, look around.
-If you see people looking at you while you’re entering or using the ATM – Stop.
+Furthermore, it isn’t a surprise that ATMs are a common target for muggers and thieves to steal the your cash soon as you come out of the ATM.
+So whether you use an ATM on a busy or an empty street, look around and be alert.
+If you see people consciously looking at you while you’re entering or using the ATM – Stop.
 Move away.
 Find another ATM close by.

 4. Use ATMs in bank branches and in banking hours when possible